Alexandra Elliot, PhD, Director/Founder

 Anne Moore is a highly-skilled, certified teacher with over 25 years of experience.
 She holds teaching certificates in early childhood education, elementary education, gifted/talented education, and ESL.
 In addition, she has advanced training in structured, multisensory intervention for dyslexia (Orton Gillingham and Lindamood Seeing Stars).
 After earning her Bachelor of Science degree in Elementary Education, she taught in the early elementary grades in Killeen ISD and Austin ISD for 25 years.
 She was designated as a Master Teacher, and she guided eight teaching candidates through their student teacher training.
 Mrs. Moore has served as a resource for less-experienced colleagues, with expertise in dyslexia, curriculum development, gifted/talented education, and hands-on learning.
 In addition, she has served on the PTA executive board.
 Mrs. Moore’s passion is connecting students to their own intrinsic ability to learn and grow when provided with the proper tools in a positive, supportive environment.
 In addition, Mrs. Moore is a creative teacher who has developed interdisciplinary outdoor learning spaces, such as the school garden, in which she has taught science, math, poetry, and literature.
 She has extensive proficiencies in all subject areas for early elementary instruction, including reading/dyslexia intervention (Orton Gillingham), language arts, math, science, social studies, social awareness, and character development.

-Ms. Julia Hall holds a Master’s degree in History from University of Liverpool.
+Ms. Nelson holds a Master’s degree in History from University of Liverpool.
 She also has a Bachelor’s degree in Sociology from UC San Diego.
 In addition to her teacher certification program, she has had specialized training in reading and writing intervention.
-Ms. Hall has experience working with students of all ages from kindergarten through high school.
+Ms. Nelson has experience working with students of all ages from kindergarten through high school.
 Her goal is to help her students become good global citizens and to encourage their curiosity about the world they live in.
 In her downtime, she enjoys reading Shakespeare and exploring new historical research about Renaissance era England.

 Elena Killough, M.A. - English Language Arts , ESL, and Art Specialist